-The Antiochian Archdiocese participates in inter-Orthodox activities and the ecumenical movement in the following areas: 1) The Assembly of Canonical Orthodox Bishops of North and Central America; 2) the newly-forming Christian Churches Together in the USA (CCT); 3) Orthodox-Catholic Theological Consultation; 4) Orthodox-Lutheran Theological Consultation.
+The Antiochian Archdiocese participates in inter-Orthodox activities and the ecumenical movement in the following areas: 1) The Assembly of Canonical Orthodox Bishops of North and Central America; 2) Christian Churches Together in the USA (CCT); 3) Orthodox-Catholic Theological Consultation; 4) Orthodox-Lutheran Theological Consultation.

 The Self-Ruled Antiochian Orthodox Christian Archdiocese of North America

 Christian Churches Together in the USA: Very Rev. Olof H. Scott

 Our archdiocese continues in its participation as a member of Christian Churches Together in the U.S.A.
 (CCT).
 CCT is a coalition of five Church Families, Historic Protestant, Roman Catholic, Orthodox, Evangelical/Pentecostal, and Historic Black along with Christian service organizations.
 The Orthodox representation in this organization continues to be the same six Orthodox jurisdictions, three Eastern (Antiochian, Greek, OCA) and three Oriental (Armenian, Coptic, Syrian).
 All proclamations and statements issued by CCT are the result of consensus by the member bodies.

 Fr.
 Olof Scott serves on the Steering Committee which is charged with the planning and work of CCT in between annual meetings.
 He is currently one of three Orthodox members, one Eastern and two Oriental, on this committee.